GrainLearning/grainLearning/docs/source/introduction.rst

 GrainLearning can be used together with external DEM software packages, e.g., `YADE <http://yade-dem.org/>`_, and `MercuryDPM <https://www.mercurydpm.org/>`_, and other numerical methods beyond DEM.
-Integrating an external (software) model into GrainLearning can be easily done via the callback function :attr:`.IOModel.callback` of the :class:`.IOModel` class.
+Integrating an external (software) model into GrainLearning can be easily done via the callback function :attr:`.IODynamicSystem.callback` of the :class:`.IODynamicSystem` class.

 It is important to bear in mind the following definitions, as they will appear frequently in this documentation.